libreswitch/ops/docs/layer3_user_guide.md

 ```

 ## Internal VLAN Management
 Every layer3 interface is associated with a unique VLAN ID.
 By default, OpenSwitch uses VLAN IDs from the range 1024-4094 for this purpose.
-However this range is configurable.
-The order in which the VLAN IDs are used in this range is also be specified using "ascending" or "descending" in the CLI
+However, this range is configurable.
+The order in which the VLAN IDs are used in this range is also be specified using "ascending" or "descending" in the CLI.
 To configure the VLAN range for internal use:
 ```
 ops-as5712# configure terminal